otto-de/logsmith/README.md

 If you have account ids with leading zeros, please make sure to put them in quotes.

 ### Chain Assume
-You may add a "source" profile which will be used to assume the specific 'role'.
+You may add a "source" profile which will be used to assume a given role.

 This is useful when your own user account can not assume service specific roles.